6.1 EWEB Internal Operations Introduction and Policy Language from SD15

 6.2.5 Next Steps for EWEB’s Carbon Emissions Reporting

-In 2024, EWEB plans to pilot reporting its emissions according to The Climate Registry’s Electric Power Sector Protocol.
-This would allow us to report all Scope 1 emissions from both owned electricity generating resources that are currently report to Oregon DEQ and the Scope 1 emissions from our owned fleet, buildings, and equipment into one centralized location.
+In 2025, EWEB plans to begin reporting a comprehensive set of its emissions according to The Climate Registry’s Electric Power Sector Protocol.
+This would allow us to report all emissions from both owned electricity generating resources that are currently reported to Oregon DEQ and the water delivery and operational emissions reported here in one comprehensive and centralized report.
+It will show emissions associated with power delivery, water delivery, and operational emissions from shared services between the two utilities for 2024 and back to 2010.

 Links and Relevant Resources: